 This takes me all the way back to the beginning.
-With every project I do I always invariably arrive at the same point, “Can I use Legos?”
+With every project I do I always invariably arrive at the same point, “Can I use Lego?”
 VOILA!
 YES!
 Lego!
 Lego and computers definitely sounded like a good combination.
-In reality the structure of a case built from Legos was going to require a fair bit of thought.
+In reality the structure of a case built from Lego was going to require a fair bit of thought.
 I needed to get my case laid out correctly and able to support the weight of all the components without Legos buckling or falling apart.

 Now that I had a solid plan I got underway with buying parts for the project-

 3x Thermaltake Frio Cpu Coolers

 1x Mushkin SSD (System 2/Touchscreen)

 1x Metric Crapload of Lego Bricks (Technically it was about 2,000pcs)

 Through careful timing of Newegg sales, along with promotional codes and rebates I was able to get all the computer parts for right around $1,800.
 As far as Legos, I already had a lot of the black pieces I would need for this build, and I purchased the others I thought I would need in addition.

 I eagerly awaited all of the goodies in the mail from Newegg.
 On the day the first batch of parts arrived I quickly tore into them and started tinkering.

 My first step was bench testing all the parts.
 After that I started working on modifying the harness of the power supply to fit all 3 systems.
 After a little bit of work I finally had everything plugged in and ready to be test fired.
 I hit the button and all 3 systems lit up!
 I used my test stand to then test each system to ensure everything was running as it should be.